What is it exactly?

-Teeth whitening: Discoloration takes place in the enamel and can be caused by medication, coffee, tea and cigarettes.
-It can also discolor as we advance in age.
-Teeth whitening is a way to lighten up a discolored teeth and can be performed by the dentist in the office under dental supervision or by using a whitening kit at home.
+Discolouration takes place in the enamel and can be caused by medication, coffee, tea and cigarettes.
+It can also discolour as we advance in age.
+Teeth whitening is a way to lighten up a discoloured teeth and can be performed by the dentist in the office under dental supervision or by using a whitening kit at home.

-Bonding: A tooth-colored material used to fill in gaps or change the color of teeth.
-Broken, discolored or decayed teeth may be repaired or have their appearance corrected using this procedure.It requires very little preparation of the tooth.
-It can be used to cover the entire outside surface of a tooth to change its color and shape.
+A tooth-coloured material used to fill in gaps or change the colour of teeth.
+Broken, discoloured or decayed teeth may be repaired or have their appearance corrected using this procedure.It requires very little preparation of the tooth.
+It can be used to cover the entire outside surface of a tooth to change its colour and shape.

-Dental Veneers: They are thin pieces of porcelain or plastic placed over the front teeth to change the color or shape of your teeth.
+They are thin pieces of porcelain or plastic placed over the front teeth to change the colour or shape of your teeth.
 They are designed to substitute for tooth enamel and are used to treat some of the same problems as bonding.
-Veneers have a longer life span and color stability than bonding.
+Veneers have a longer life span and colour stability than bonding.

 In choosing a cosmetic dentist, the patient should verify that the dentist has taken education courses to keep up with the latest techniques in clinical cosmetic dentistry.
 The patient has the rights to demand for a ‘before and after’ photos of the treatments the doctor has executed before.

 These photos will allow the patient to examine the results of other patients being treated by the dentist to make sure his or her work fits his or her dental needs.
 The dentist should be able to answer the questions a patient has about the techniques.